amiriiw/amiriiw.github.io/README.md

 - **index.html**: The main HTML file that contains the structure of the web page.
 - **style.css**: The CSS file that styles the web page, including the carousel and its animations.
-- **script.js**: The JavaScript file that controls the carousel's interactivity and animations.

 ## How to Run